daviddpd/BreadBoxNet/ipsec/README.md

 * Added a YAML config file.
 Future versions will likely drop flat text config file.
 * bird is still only filtering 10/8
 * dh group 2 may be required for Raccoon compatibility
-* Lates changes have not been tested with the OpenSource side (FreeBSD, IKE/IPSEC, Raccoon)
+* Latest changes have not been tested with the OpenSource side (FreeBSD, IKE/IPSEC, Raccoon)

 ### Juniper SRX IKE Debugging
 * IKEv1 with status No proposal chosen